tmtsoftware/icd/README.md

       ref = engMode
     }
 ```
-In the above example, the event `engMode2` will have the same settings and attributes as `engMode`, except for `description` and `archive`, which are overridden.
+In the above example, the event `engMode2` will have the same settings and parameters as `engMode`, except for `description` and `archive`, which are overridden.
 Any fields which are not set, are inherited from the referenced event.

-This works for events, commands and attributes, as show below:
+This works for events, commands and parameters, as show below:

 ```
-      attributes = [
+      parameters = [
         {
           name = mode3
-          ref = engMode/attributes/mode
+          ref = engMode/parameters/mode
         }

 ```
-In the above example, the attribute `mode3` will be exactly the same as the `mode` attribute in the engMode event in the same component.
-You could also specify a different `description` field or any other attribute fields that should override the ones defined for `mode`.
+In the above example, the parameter `mode3` will be exactly the same as the `mode` parameter in the engMode event in the same component.
+You could also specify a different `description` field or any other parameter fields that should override the ones defined for `mode`.

-The syntax of the `ref` value is flexible and allows you to reference any event, command or attribute in any component within the same subsystem.
+The syntax of the `ref` value is flexible and allows you to reference any event, command or parameter in any component within the same subsystem.
 You can use a full path to specify a reference to an item in another component, or an abbreviated path for items in the same scope.
 The full syntax of a `ref` is something like this:
 ```
-$componentName/$section/$eventName[/attributesSection/$attrName]
+$componentName/$section/$eventName[/parametersSection/$paramName]
 ```
 For example, to reference an event, observe event or current state, use:
 ```